phrp720/aw-sync-suite/aw-sync-center/README.md

    - Requests sent to Prometheus endpoints through NGINX must include a valid token.
    - Each token will be checked against `tokens.conf` for authentication.

-### Project Status

-#### In Progress
-- Docker Compose setup for Grafana and Prometheus
-- Prometheus authentication configuration

-#### Upcoming Features
-- Grafana dashboards for data visualization
-- Expanded documentation for setting up the Sync Center